In 1865 Charlotte Winsor was arrested at her small cottage at Lawe’s Bridge – pretty much where MacDonald’s now stands.

 Charlotte Winsor died in prison of old age after serving almost 30 years.
 This was despite repeated attempts for her to be released on licence and assurances from her granddaughter that she would be cared for.
 The final petition for her release on May 5 1894 read that “she may spend the last of her days with her family”.
 The year before the Home Office had noted that Charlotte Winsor was among just five prisoners in England and Wales not to be released after serving 20 years.

-If nothing else, the tragic death of little Thomas Harris in that Torquay cottage led to great improvements in child welfare across the nation.
+If nothing else, the tragic death of little Thomas Harris in that remote Torquay cottage led to great improvements in child welfare across the nation and then the world.